Posted On: October 23, 2025

 HIPAA Essentials: Who Needs HIPAA Training?

 Protecting patient privacy is a cornerstone of healthcare, and the Health Insurance Portability and Accountability Act (HIPAA) plays an important role in achieving this goal.
-To ensure organizations that handle protected health information (PHI) remain compliant, these employers are required to provide HIPAA training to employees.
+To ensure that organizations that handle protected health information (PHI) remain compliant, these employers are required to provide HIPAA training to employees.

 But who exactly needs to be trained on HIPAA regulations?